Fundamental residual amplitude modulation in electro-optic modulators: Conclusions

-We want to emphasize that, although $\mathrm{RAM_{F}}$ will always be present in phase modulation processes with EOMs, in general the value of $\mathrm{RAM_{F}}$ depends on the specific optical layout of the EOM.
+We want to emphasize that, although $\mathrm{RAM_{F}}$ will always be present in phase modulation processes with EOMs, in general, the value of $\mathrm{RAM_{F}}$ depends on the specific optical layout of the EOM.

-Finally, we have analyzed the detection and suppression of $\mathrm{RAM_{F}}$.
-In spite of the small magnitude of $\mathrm{RAM_{F}}$, the appropriate choice of the bandpass filter and the lock-in amplifier allow detecting $ \mathrm{RAM_{F}}$ in the photodiode signal.
-In addition, we conjecture that all types of $\mathrm{RAM}$, including $\mathrm{RAM_{F}}$, should be able to be removed, provided that the feedback control system is based on an electromagnetic propagation model that includes both $\mathrm{RAM}$ sources.
+Finally, we have analyzed the suppression of $\mathrm{RAM_{F}}$.
+In spite of the small magnitude of $\mathrm{RAM_{F}}$, we conjecture that all types of $\mathrm{RAM}$, including $\mathrm{RAM_{F}}$, should be able to be removed, provided that the feedback control system is based on an electromagnetic propagation model that includes both $\mathrm{RAM}$ sources.

-{\bf Acknowledgements:} This research has been supported by Faculty of Engineering of Instituto Universitario Aeron\'autico and by CONICET.
-The authors wish to thank the LIGO Scientific Collaboration for sharing relevant information concerning $\mathrm{RAM}$ in LIGO.
-The authors wish to thank two anonymous referees for their thorough reviews.
-This led to a much deeper understanding of the the problem discussed in this work.